Ground broken for 2022 St. Jude Dream Home in Sylvania

 Last year, the region helped us raise $1.6 million for St. Jude Children's Research Hospital in Memphis to support the hospital started by Toledo native Danny Thomas.

-Each year, WTOL's St. Jude Dream Home Giveaway helps make possible the hospital's mission of giving world-class care to children with cancer at no cost to their families.
+Each year, WTOL 11's St. Jude Dream Home Giveaway helps make possible the hospital's mission of giving world-class care to children with cancer at no cost to their families.

 Tickets become available in May and we'll bring you all the details on how to reserve your chance to win.